 Your vaginal microbiome is a complex ecosystem of many microorganisms, including bacteria and fungi.
-Of all the microbes that live inside the vagina, lactobacilli bacteria are the local heroes because they help maintain the health and stability of the vaginal microbiome
+Of all the microbes that live inside the vagina, Lactobacilli bacteria are the local heroes.
+They help maintain the health and stability of the vaginal microbiome and prevent harmful bacteria from overgrowing.

-One particular species, Lactobacillus crispatus, seems to get the most attention: it’s like the Kim Kardashian of protective bacteria.
-However, there are several other species in the Lactobacillus family that deserve our attention and appreciation (shoutout to Kourtney, Khloe, Kylie, and Kendall).
+One particular species, Lactobacillus crispatus, seems to get the most attention: it’s like the Kim Kardashian of beneficial bacteria.
+However, several other species in the Lactobacillus family deserve our attention and appreciation (shoutout to Kourtney, Khloe, Kylie, and Kendall).

-In this article, we’ll be discussing the benefits of Lactobacillus gasseri, an equally hard working cousin of L. crispatus.
-Let’s dive in!
+Below, we discuss the health benefits of Lactobacillus gasseri, an equally hard-working cousin of L. crispatus.

 How does L. gasseri protect the vaginal microbiome?

-The products that L. gasseri releases help protect the vaginal microbiome in two key ways: they stabilize vaginal pH, and they kill various harmful microbes.
+Lactobacillus gasseri protects the vaginal microbiome in two key ways: they stabilize vaginal pH, and they kill various harmful microbes.

 To function at its best, the vagina needs to maintain stable, acidic pH levels.
-When pH levels rise above or drop below healthy pH levels, lactobacilli species struggle to flourish, and pathogenic bacteria can grow and thrive.
-To prevent this, L. gasseri cells secrete lactic acid and hydrogen peroxide, both of which help maintain an ideal vaginal pH.
+When pH levels rise above or drop below healthy pH levels, Lactobacilli species struggle to flourish, and pathogenic bacteria can grow and thrive.
+To prevent this, Lactobacillus gasseri cells secrete lactic acid and hydrogen peroxide, both of which help maintain an ideal vaginal pH.

-Some researchers have hypothesized that instability in the vaginal microbiome could increase one’s susceptibility to infections.
-However, other studies have shown that the vaginal microbiome can shift and change substantially over time, even in people who don’t experience frequent infections or vaginal symptoms: for example, menstrual cycles and sexual activity can cause temporary instability in the microbiome.
-Although we still don’t fully understand the importance of stability–or lack thereof–in the vaginal microbiome, ongoing research will help get us there, and Evvy will keep pushing for more discovery!
+Some researchers have suggested that instability in the vaginal microbiome could increase one’s susceptibility to infections.
+However, other studies have shown that the vaginal microbiome can shift and change substantially over time, even in people who don’t experience frequent infections or vaginal symptoms.
+For example, menstrual cycles and sexual activity can cause temporary instability in the microbiome.
+Although we still don’t fully understand the importance of stability — or lack thereof — in the vaginal microbiome, ongoing research will help get us there, and Evvy will keep pushing for more discovery.

 On the offensive: the antimicrobial activities of L. gasseri